CANSFORD LABS

 Drug testing for pilots in the UK

 Other UK airlines’ policies are hard to unearth.
-Monarch includes questions about drug and alcohol use in its pre-screening questionnaire when hiring, while the majority of airlines mention nothing in their pre-application literature.
+Monarch (now defunct) includes questions about drug and alcohol use in its pre-screening questionnaire when hiring, while the majority of airlines mention nothing in their pre-application literature.
 While a Class 1 medical certificate is required for pilots, this does not include drug and/or alcohol testing.

 However, according to an article from The Telegraph from June 2018, not a single British airline employs random testing of pilots, instead relying on ground staff, cabin crew or passengers to report any pilot they believe to be under the influence.

-Drug testing for pilots in India:
+Asia - Drug testing for pilots in India:

 • Zero-tolerance policy